Washington Caps

-The Washington Caps were an American Basketball Association team from 1969 through 1970.
+The Washington Caps were an American Basketball Association (ABA) team from 1969 through 1970.
 The franchise had previously been the Oakland Oaks.
 From 1970 through 1976 the team played as the Virginia Squires.

 Origins

 With the formation of the ABA in February 1967 a team was awarded to Oakland, California for $30,000 with singer Pat Boone as primary owner.
 The team was originally the Oakland Americans but the name was eventually changed to the Oakland Oaks.
-NBA superstar Rick Barry signed with the Oaks, as did Steve Jones and Levern Tart.
+National Basketball Association (NBA) superstar Rick Barry signed with the Oaks, as did Steve Jones and Levern Tart.
 Barry, however, was prevented from playing in the ABA due to a lawsuit brought by his former NBA team (regarding enforcement of the reserve clause in his contract), so he spent the season as an Oaks radio announcer instead of as a player.
 The Oaks won the very first ABA game in 1967 (a 132–129 victory against the Anaheim Amigos on October 3, 1967.
-After Barry returned in the 1967–68 season, they breezed through the regular season then won the 1969 ABA Championship over the Indiana Pacers in the playoffs.
+After Barry returned in the 1967–68 season, they breezed through the regular season, then won the 1969 ABA Championship over the Indiana Pacers in the playoffs.
 However, the Bank of America was threatening to foreclose on a $1.2 million loan to the team and in August, 1969, a group of investors led by real estate attorney Earl Foreman bought the team and moved it to Washington, D.C., for the upcoming season.